Theatre games

-Theatre games are structured activities and exercises designed to train actors, that was developed in the 20th century by practitioners such as Viola Spolin and son Paul Sills, Joan Littlewood, Clive Barker, Keith Johnstone, Jerzy Grotowski and Augusto Boal.
+Theatre games are designed to train actors to be present.
+The use of physical group games of this type began by sociologists.
+However, in the late 20th century, practitioners such as Viola Spolin and son Paul Sills, Joan Littlewood, Clive Barker, Keith Johnstone, Jerzy Grotowski and Augusto Boal began employing these games to train actors.
 Theatre games are also commonly used as warm-up exercises for actors before a rehearsal or performance, in the development of improvisational theatre, and as a lateral means to rehearse dramatic material.
 They are also used in drama therapy to overcome anxiety by simulating scenarios that would be fear-inducing in real life.
 Improvisational theatre games have also been used in performance on stages and on television, most notably on Whose Line Is It Anyway?.

-Applications

-Actor training and performance

-Theatre games are used to develop core acting skills such as listening, reacting, embodiment, and ensemble awareness.

-Improvisational theatre

-Many games have been adapted for live performance formats, most famously by shows like Whose Line Is It Anyway?.
-Performers often engage in fast-paced, high-stakes games that challenge their creativity and highlight their ability to build narratives collaboratively in real time.

-Business and organizational development

-Theatre games have found significant application in the corporate world, where they are used to enhance team dynamics, communication skills, and creative problem-solving.